mmaderic/FluentGraphQL/README.md

 ```

 *Select() method allows fragmentation of results, meaning it is possible to select which properties should be returned from the requested entity.
-As Select returns anonymous object, it can be casted explicitly to entity type by using Cast() method.*
+As Select returns anonymous object, it can be casted explicitly to the entity type by applying Cast() method.*

 ### Using Client